Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 - **comparer** : compare 2 pieces of data (either at word or byte level)
 - **sequencer** : check the randomness of tokens (like session cookies) to try to infer a pattern

 The Burp suite can easily be extended with custom extensions written in Java, Python or Ruby.
-The **Burp Suite Extender** module allows to load existing extensions.

-The PortSwigger website offers extensive trainings and details about Burp.

 The Settings button at the right of the GUI allows to configure Burp.
 Settings are split into **user settings** (persisted) and **project settings** (non-persisted).

+The PortSwigger website offers extensive trainings and details about Burp.

 #### Burp Proxy